 We shall next see The Grid in 1993.
 Before then, they released three singles in Australia that failed to chart: "A Beat Called Love" (October 1990), "Boom" (October 1991), and "Figure of Eight" (September 1992).

-Next week (27 August): Another two new top 150 debuts plus two bubbling WAY down under entries.
+Next week (27 August): Another two new top 150 debuts plus three bubbling WAY down under entries.